 Lt.
 Governor Brian Calley, who chairs the Mental Health Diversion counsel, stated, “through treatment, we can help those with mental illness overcome underlying problems, which may reduce recidivism and help them to lead better lives.
 It’s a comprehensive form of smart justice that will make Michigan healthier and safer.”

-According to some estimates as much as 50% of the prison population of the United States suffers from some form of mental illness.
-As a consequence, thousands of mentally ill offenders are sent to prisons that are poorly equipped to treat them.
+According to some estimates, as much as 50% of the United States’ prison population suffers from some form of mental illness.
+Consequently, thousands of mentally ill offenders are sent to prisons that are poorly equipped to treat them.
 Nationwide changes are being made.
 In New York City, judges are instructed to consider a person’s mental health status and consider treatment.
 This was after it was determined that the mentally ill had cost New York City three times as much as other inmates.
-In Pennsylvania state prisons are introducing incentives for its mental health services contractor to reduce the number of infractions by mentally ill offenders.
+Pennsylvania’s state prisons are introducing incentives for its mental health services contractor to reduce the number of infractions by mentally ill offenders.
 Colorado now prohibits prisons from placing inmates with major mental illnesses in solitary confinement.
 Michigan is expanding the state’s mental health court program.

 Michigan criminal defense attorneys – compassionate and experienced.

 It is scary to be facing criminal charges; it is even more frightening when you also have a mental illness.
 Do not let anxiety or depression interfere with the protection of your rights in a criminal matter.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience handling criminal matters.
 They are also compassionate in dealing with people who have mental illnesses.
 If you are accused of a felony or misdemeanor or charged with a crime and suffer from mental illness, you need someone on your side.
 We are ready, willing, and able to protect you.
 If it is in our client’s best interest, we will do whatever is necessary to ensure they receive mental health treatment in jail.